lecnim/stado/docs/source/docs/controllers/layout.md

 * * *

+You can set a default layout for all pages by calling controller with only one argument.

+    #!python
+    layout('layout.html')

+* * *

-You can pass custom context to layout using `context` argument.
+You can pass custom context to a layout controller using an `context` argument.

     #!python
     layout('index.html', 'layout.html', context={'title': 'Badger'})